-Significant Plan improvements were made effective January 1, 2022 by implementing a 5% increase on all earned pension amounts, accompanied by a 6% improvement to the accrual rate.
+Significant plan improvements were made effective January 1, 2024 by implementing a 5% increase on all earned pension amounts, accompanied by a 6% improvement to the accrual rate.

-The 5% increase on all earned pension amounts will provide financial relief while improving the overall retirement security for both current and future retirees.
-Simultaneously, the 6% improvement to the accrual rate will result in a higher rate of pension accumulation for active Plan Members.
+The 5% increase on all earned pension amounts will provide a financial boost while improving the overall retirement income for both current and future retirees.
+Simultaneously, the 6% improvement to the accrual rate will result in a higher rate of pension accumulation for active plan members.

-This combined approach reflects the Plan's commitment to adequately reward its Members for their service while ensuring that their pension benefits adapt to the changing economic landscape.
+This combined approach reflects the Plan's commitment to reward its Members for their service while ensuring that their pension benefits adapt to the changing economic landscape.